San Diego — Sony unveiled Thursday a compact, easy-to-use high-definition camcorder designed for travelers.

 The 16GB of internal memory will store up to six hours of HD video in LP mode.
 A Memory Stick PRO Duo slot is provided for additional memory, if required.

-A face-detection autofocus system ensures subjects' faces have the correct focus, exposure and color settings.
+A face-detection autofocus system ensures subjects faces are have the correct focus, exposure and color settings.

 The camcorder employs a Bionz image processor that works with an Exmor CMOS sensor.
 The lens features professional-quality Carl Zeiss Vaio-Tessar optics with 10X optical zoom.